Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Analysis

-Taken together, these results and the grammar coverage analysis suggest we may interpret the poor performance on generalizing on unseen prepositional phrase related modification related splits as arising from the baseline 2 to 4 layer Encoder-Decoder Transformers learning a non-tree, non-recursive representation that cannot leverage the grammar rule `np\_det pp np -> np\_pp -> np` during learning and which requires them to instead actually observe more of the various prepositional phrase substitutions to learn them.\footnote{\begin{footnotesize}See "Appendix: Composition and Learning" (\ref{composition_and_learning})\end{footnotesize}}
+These results suggest we may interpret the poor performance on generalizing on unseen pp related modification related splits as arising from the baseline 2-4 layer EncDec Transformers learning a non-tree representation that cannot leverage the recursive grammar rule `np\_det pp np -> np\_pp -> np` during learning, thus requiring them to actually observe more of the various pp substitutions to learn them\footnote{\begin{footnotesize}See "Appendix: Composition and Learning" (\ref{composition_and_learning})\end{footnotesize}} (if pp masking as used by our RASP model is not learned instead).